nbudin/devise_cas_authenticatable/README.md

       # CAS, uncomment the following line.
       # config.cas_create_user = false

       # You can enable Single Sign Out, which by default is disabled.
-Currently it only
-      # works with cache storage
       # config.cas_enable_single_sign_out = true

       # If you want to use the Devise Timeoutable module with single sign out,